Frequently Asked Questions

 I’m not sure that I want to file a Missouri wrongful death case.
 Do I need to know this before I call a wrongful death attorney?

 No. If you have lost a spouse, a child, or a parent in an accident, then you do not need to know for sure whether you want to file a wrongful death case when you first call a wrongful death lawyer.
-One of the most important reasons to contact a Missouri wrongful death attorney is to get the information that you need to make an informed decision about whether a wrongful death case is something that you want to pursue.
+One of the most important reasons to contact a attorney is to get the information that you need to make an informed decision about whether a wrongful death case is something that you want to pursue.

 To that end, you should schedule an initial consultation to talk to a lawyer about the benefits and costs involved in filing a wrongful death case.